Extreme Ownership delivers you the most powerful, combat tested Navy SEAL weapons.

 A leader must truly fully believe in the mission to convince and inspire his team.

-If he doesn’t fully believe that, a leader must work within himself to align with the thoughts and vision of the mission.
+If he doesn’t fully believe in the mission, a leader must work within himself to align with the thoughts and vision of the mission.

 Aggressive and proactive